 Lunch: one half an avocado.
 Delicioso!

-The word the Lord impressed upon me during this 40 day fast was very anti-climactic, disappointing, even.
-Wanting a big word from God that promised me blessings and wealth and, and…well, it wasn’t to be.
+The word that the Lord impressed upon me during my 40 day fast was very anti-climactic, disappointing, even.
+I wanted a big word from God that promised blessings and wealth and, and…well, it wasn’t to be.
 Nope.

 Here’s what he said: “My grace is sufficient.”
 That’s it.

 In other words, troubles may continue, heartaches, disappointment and trouble, trouble, trouble.

 to deepen, and to confirm the resolution

 Try water fasting with a twist!
 It’s an easy way to cut calories!
 I pretty much do this as a lifestyle now.)